bressan3/Config-Files/README.md

 # Vim

-- Move OR delete the original ~/.vimrc file to the ~/.dotfiles folder:
+- Move the original ~/.vimrc file to the ~/.dotfiles folder:

 `mv ~/.vimrc ~/.dotfiles`